GoogleCloudPlatform/software-delivery-blueprint/common-setup/README.md

 ### Automation Workflows

-When the [Cloud Build][cloud-build] trigger in multi-tenant admin project that is connected to `common-setup` repo runs, it creates three [Cloud Functions][cloud-function]:
+When the [Cloud Build][cloud-build] trigger in multi-tenant admin project that is connected to `common-setup` repo runs, it creates:

+- Three [Cloud Functions][cloud-function] and [GCS buckets][gcs]:
-1. add-secret-permission
+   1. add-secret-permission function in automation workflow project.
       1. This [Cloud Function][cloud-function] is used to provide read permission on secrets stored in secretmanager to application service accounts.
       2. The [Cloud Function][cloud-function] is triggered when an object arrives in the GCS bucket `add-secret-permission-trg`.
       3. The Application Factory while creating a new application writes the service account that needs this access to the GCS bucket `add-secret-permission-trg` as an object.
 This invokes the Cloud Function that provides the service account the required access.
-2. add-billing-permission
+   2. add-billing-permission function in multi-tenant admin project.
       1. This [Cloud Function][cloud-function] is used to provide billing user role to application service accounts so that they can create new projects.
       2. The [Cloud Function][cloud-function] is triggered when an object arrives in the GCS bucket `add-billing-permission-trg`.
       3. The Application Factory while creating a new application writes the service account that needs this access to the GCS bucket `add-billing-permission-trg` as an object.
 This invokes the Cloud Function that provides the service account the required access.
-3. add-project-permission
+   3. add-project-permission function in multi-tenant admin project.
       1. This [Cloud Function][cloud-function] is used to provide project creator role to application service accounts so that they can create new projects.
       2. The [Cloud Function][cloud-function] is triggered when an object arrives in the GCS bucket `add-project-permission-trg`.
       3. The Application Factory while creating a new application writes the service account that needs this access to the GCS bucket `add-project-permission-trg` as an object.
 This invokes the Cloud Function that provides the service account the required access.

+- A VPC in multi-tenant admin project for peering with Cloud Build service producer network.
+- [Cloud Build private pool][private-pool] in multi-tenant admin project that will be running the pipelines multi-tenant project and application factory.

 ## Usage